hostjane/hostjane.github.io/_pages/buyers.md

 # Don't pay outside HostJane

-Under 2.1.5, 2.1.6 and 2.1.7 of HostJane's Marketplace Rules, it is against our policies to offer or accept payment outside of HostJane.
+<span class="purple">Under 2.1.5, 2.1.6 and 2.1.7 of HostJane's [Marketplace Rules](https://www.hostjane.com/legal/marketplace-terms/), it is against our policies to offer or accept payment outside of HostJane.</span>

 Buyers disqualify the Purchase Protection guarantee by paying in part for Services outside of HostJane.